Think you know your story's main character? You might not know as much as you think.

 How to Get to Know Your Protagonist

 How do you make sure your characters are multidimensional enough to jump off the page and connect with readers?
-These exercises can help you get there.
+These creative writing exercises can help you get there.

 1. Go through her purse.